-Disaster Behavioral Health Services
+Disaster Behavioral Health Coordination

-Following a disaster, emergency or incident, it is common for those in and around the impacted region to experience distress and anxiety about safety, health and recovery.
-Previous exposure to large scale or catastrophic incidents, such as a major hurricane or flood, might place residents and responders who experience a new disaster at greater risk for adverse stress reactions.
-The effects of a disaster, terrorism incident or public health emergency can be long-lasting and the resulting trauma can affect those not directly exposed to the incident.
-Disaster behavior health interventions are designed to address incident-specific stress reactions rather than ongoing behavioral health needs.
+Following a disaster, emergency or incident, those in and around the impacted region commonly experience distress and anxiety about their safety, health and recovery.
+Previous exposure to large-scale or catastrophic incidents, such as a major hurricane or mass violence incident, can also create a greater risk of adverse stress reactions for residents and responders who are experiencing a new disaster.
+The effects of a disaster, terrorism incident or public health emergency can be long-lasting, and the resulting trauma can affect those indirectly exposed to the incident.

 Disaster behavioral health addresses the psychological, emotional, cognitive, developmental and social impacts that disasters, emergencies or incidents have on survivors and first responders as they respond and recover.
+Disaster behavior health interventions are designed to address incident-specific stress reactions rather than ongoing behavioral health needs.

 • Coordinating the inclusion of disaster behavioral health best practices and resources in federal, state and local emergency management planning efforts.